$900 Bankruptcy Attorney

 Other costs in bankruptcy that may or may not be included in Santa Rosa bankruptcy attorney’s fees are the cost of the debtor education and personal financial management course.
 The cost of enrolling and completing these courses may not be included in a bankruptcy lawyer’s quote, so be sure to inquire before signing a representation agreement.

 Before you hire a bankruptcy lawyer for a chapter 7 or chapter 13 bankruptcy, be sure to determine the total cost of your case.
 Once you have identified and quantified the excluded costs and added them to the bankruptcy lawyer’s quote, you will have a reasonable idea as to the total cost of your bankruptcy.

 Bankruptcy Attorney Michael Benavides Charges Flat Fees

 Bankruptcy attorney Michael Benavides charges flat fees to help clients predict the total cost of filing bankruptcy.
-As is common practice among bankruptcy attorneys some services are excluded from the flat fee.
+As is a common practice among bankruptcy attorneys, some services are excluded from the flat fee.
 These additional services are not typically required and are identified in the chapter 7 bankruptcy representation agreement.
 For instance, representation in adversarial proceedings is excluded from the flat fee and charged to clients at an hourly rate.
 By excluding these infrequent services from the flat fees we are able to maintain reasonable fees relative to the generous time we invest in each bankruptcy case.